event4u-app/data-helpers/starlight/src/content/docs/simple-dto/ide-support.md

 ---
 title: IDE Support
-description: Configure your IDE for the best SimpleDTO development experience
+description: Configure your IDE for the best SimpleDto development experience
 ---

-Learn how to configure your IDE for the best SimpleDTO development experience.
+Learn how to configure your IDE for the best SimpleDto development experience.

 ## Introduction

-SimpleDTO provides excellent IDE support with:
+SimpleDto provides excellent IDE support with:

 - **Full Autocompletion** - All properties and methods
 - **Type Inference** - Automatic type detection